Visit Barcelona: places we go to

 Our social program is, however, as good a place as any, and we try to include in it some of the famous places in Barcelona you just must see, as well as some of those that you might otherwise miss.

 The programme of visits - one every day - changes every two weeks, so you will need the programme corresponding to your stay to see exactly what places we'll be taking you to.

 To give you a taste, why not join us as we visit Barcelona?
-A selection of recent trips...
+A selection of popular trips...

 "June, the hottest for 30 years they say, and the social programme took us, among other places in Barcelona, to visit Gaudí's Palau Güell..."

-"In Barcelona in December, if you want to see something of Spanish culture, there's nowhere better than the Feria de Santa Lucía, a temporary market set up in front of and around the cathedral selling Christmas trees and figures for the belén, the crib, as well as countless ideas for Christmas presents..."
+"In Barcelona in December, if you want to see something of Spanish culture, there's nowhere better than the Feria de Santa Lucía, a temporary market set up outside the cathedral selling Christmas trees and figures for the belén, the crib, as well as countless ideas for Christmas presents..."

 "...
 We then stopped off in the Plaza del Pí, a quiet little square with pavement cafés, and home to one of Barcelona's loveliest Catalan Gothic churches - Santa Maria del Pí.
 On Saturdays and Sundays the Plaza del Pí is also Barcelona's Montmartre..."

 "La Ribera, to the left of Via Layetana as you head down towards the port, has its origins at the time when the old medieval centre of Barcelona started to get too cramped.
 The narrowness of La Ribera's streets are witness to the fact that it too was originally built in late medieval times..."